 - Resolve conflicts effectively by setting goals.
 Let your team be honest about their concerns and recommendations.
 People want to be heard.
 Agree to disagree—healthy disagreements can build better decisions.

 - Reinforce that you can’t do this alone.
 Offer incentives to your staff and address “what’s in it for them.”
 If you commit to a successful EHR rollout, your staff will move forward with a more positive approach.

-EHR Implementation Step 3: Train
+EHR Implementation Step 3: Training

 - Give your staff time to learn the new software.
 Introduce new modules over a four to six-month period.
 If you try to do too much too soon, people will get frustrated and give up.

-EHR Solutions Tailored to Your Needs
+Eye Care EHR and Practice Management Solutions Tailored to Your Needs

 At First Insight, we think a successful EHR and practice management system installation starts by understanding your objectives.
 By learning about your current challenges and required workflows, we’ll create a detailed project plan that walks you through implementation, system and hardware requirements, optional office modifications, and performance measurements.

 Once you have gathered all your ideas and decided how to move forward with your transition, read our blog, 9 EHR Implementation Tips for a Successful Go-Live.
 We hope you feel prepared to create a team that will root for you and your practice during this transition.

 Request more information to see how MaximEyes.com eye care EHR software and other practice management business tools offer the support you need to run an efficient and profitable practice.